 We usually call “raw milk” the milk that is obtained straight from the cow, without the application of any heating or other disinfection methods.
 Some authors claim that raw milk contains more nutrients and probiotics, compared to pre-boiled or pasteurized milk.

-These harmful to humans and extremely dangerous microorganisms could be present in raw milk after contact of milk with the cow’s feces, but could also be due to a disease of the cow that may remain unnoticed by the farmer because they are far less dangerous to the cattle than to humans.
+These harmful and extremely dangerous microorganisms to humans could be present in raw milk after contact of milk with the cow’s feces, but could also be due to a disease of the cow that may remain unnoticed by the farmer because they are far less dangerous to the cattle than to humans.

 These microorganisms can lead to severe infections in humans, including acute gastroenteritis often followed by complications such as hemolytic uraemic syndrome (HUS) sometimes leading to life-threatening kidney (renal) failures.